-Once the applicant has received a Certificate of Approval, the applicant may then apply for permits for site and building construction including land clearing and grading.
+Once the applicant has received a Verification of Planning Board Conditions of Approval, the applicant may then apply for permits for site and building construction including land clearing and grading.

-- For subdivisions, no building permits for the construction of buildings or structures on any new lots may be issued until the subdivision plat is recorded along with all legal documents, and all financial guarantees have been provided to the Town.
-For a subdivision containing single family or duplex housing, once the subdivision plat is recorded then the applicant can begin the process for applying for building permits on the lots within the recorded subdivision plat. - For all other types of development involving multi-family, and non-residential site plans, once a Certificate of Approval has been obtained, the applicant can then begin the process to apply for permits for site and building construction including land clearing and grading.
+- 1. For subdivisions, no building permits for the construction of buildings or structures on any new lots may be issued until the subdivision plat is recorded along with all legal documents, and all financial guarantees have been provided to the Town.
+For a subdivision containing single family or duplex housing, once the subdivision plat is recorded then the applicant can begin the process for applying for building permits on the lots within the recorded subdivision plat. - 2.
+For all other types of development involving multi-family, and non-residential site plans, once a Verification of Planning Board Conditions of Approval has been obtained, the applicant can then begin the process to apply for permits for site and building construction including land clearing and grading.